autocrypt/autocrypt/doc/level1.rst

 stated in RFC7435 ("Opportunistic Security: Some Protection Most of the Time") <7435#section-1.2>`.

 For ease of implementation and deployment, Level 1 focuses on the use of Autocrypt on a single device.
-It also defines an initial mechanism for sharing secret keys between mail apps of a single user.
-We aim to improve the usability of secret key sharing in subsequent Autocrypt specifications.
+Users get basic support for transfering secret keys between Autocrypt-capable mail apps.
+They need to enter a long number for securing the transfer, technically realized through sending and receiving an e-mail message.
+We aim to improve the usability around secret key sharing in subsequent Autocrypt specifications.

 We designed Level 1 to be relatively easy for developers to adopt.
-There is detailed guidance on the protocol, internal state and usability issues.
+There is detailed guidance on protocol, internal state and usability issues.
 We have a good track record of supporting new implementers.
 Please don't hesitate to ask back and send comments.